TwilioDevEd/twilio_esp8266_arduino_example/Readme.md

 Will run automatically once uploaded to the board.
 If you do not get a message, enable serial debugging.

 Either serial debugging or perhaps a peek at your router screen will reveal the assigned IP address of the ESP8266.  <that ip>:8000/message is the webhook of interest; use ngrok or another means to espose it to Twilio.
 Note that you'll need to provide a https endpoint!

+### Fingerprint failure

+The most common reason the sketch fails (assumign you correctly copied credentials) is the `api.twilio.com` certificate changes.
+See [this section](https://www.twilio.com/docs/sms/tutorials/how-to-send-sms-messages-esp8266-cpp#dealing-with-message-failure) of the Twilio Docs to update the fingerprint in your code.

 ## Motivations